prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 ---
 title: Designated timestamp
 sidebar_label: Designated timestamp
+description:
-description: Designated timestamp functionality for time-series.
+  How designated timestamps are implemented and why it is an important functionality for time-series.
 ---

 QuestDB offers the option to elect a column as `designated timestamp`.
 This